wyi616/week00_pullrequest/README.md

 # COSC 415: Pull request exercise

-1. Send a request to me to get added to this repo (giving me your Github username)
+1. Send a request to me to have write access to this repo (giving me your Github username)
 2. Once you've been added, if you have access to a working bash shell environment do the steps in section A, below.
 If you do *not* have access to a working bash shell environment, do steps in section B below.

 ## Section A: Steps if you have a working shell environment: